What to Take on a Picnic (a Packing Checklist with PDF)

 This post by Tips 4 Trips contains affiliate links*.
 This means I may receive a small commission if you click on these links.
 Learn more at the bottom of this post.

-The Picnic Checklist for What to Take on a Picnic:
+The Picnic Essentials Checklist for What to Take on a Picnic:

-There are just some things you need for a picnic to run smoothly.
-Whereas other things are not essential but may make the picnic more comfortable.
-Let’s start with creating a simple picnic basket.
+These are the things to bring on a picnic for it to run smoothly.
+Let’s start with creating a simple picnic setup.

 The DIY Picnic Basket